What Is JUST Capital?

 JUST Capital conducts extensive, nationally representative survey research on Americans’ attitudes and values relating to business behavior to assess which performance metrics are important to the public.
 The first step is to capture the American viewpoint of what constitutes just corporate behavior.
 Visit polling for more details.

 - Our research process includes focus groups, telephone interviews, online discussions, surveys, and other ways of talking to Americans in-depth about how they think corporations should behave.
-From this research, we determine our Drivers (broad categories) and Components (smaller actions) of just corporate behavior that serve as the foundation for our ranking model.
+From this research, we determine the key Issues driving just corporate behavior that serve as the foundation for our ranking model.

 - In order to determine how each of these Issues should affect the corporate rankings in our model, we use sophisticated survey research techniques, such as “MaxDiff” and other types of scaling, to measure how much Americans think each category or action should matter to a corporation’s justness.
 These surveys are conducted of high-quality probability-based samples that represent all Americans.

 - We talk to 10,000 Americans each year in our focus groups and surveys, across all geographies, income levels, political persuasions, ethnicities, and education levels.
-As of 2018, we’ve given more than 81,000 Americans a voice in our research.
+As of 2019, we’ve engaged more than 96,000 Americans in our research.

 How Does JUST Capital Measure Company Performance and Rank Companies?